ninoNinkovic/FindEm-Media-Finder/README.md

 FindEm-Media-Finder is a perl script that will recursively look through directories passed to it for any .mkv, .avi, .mov, .ts, .mp4, or .iso files and rip them to be .m4v files.
 It will then pass the resulting file to the tagging script based on if it's a TV Show or a Movie.
 It determines the type based on the name.
 TV Shows are assumed to be named `<ShowName> - <Season>x<Episode>.ext` (e.g. Homeland - 2x02.mkv).
 Movies are assumed to be named `<Movie Name>(year).ext` (e.g. World War Z(2013).mkv).
 Couchpotato, Sickbeard, and imdb are all used for tagging the metadata.

-SublerCLI, HandbrakeCLI, MP4Tagger, Atomic Parsley, and mp4v2 (patched) are all used for various functions.
-SublerCLI is used where possible to repackage the files in to an .m4v due to it's ability to do it very quickly.
-However, there are a few known instances where it is unable to.
-Right now, those are .avi files and .iso images.
-Those are still being handled by Handbrake.
+ffmpeg and mp4v2 (patched) are used for various functions.

 **findem.pl** - The main workhorse that will do the finding and/or converting of files then pass to one of the tagging scripts.
-**tvtag-sickbeard.pl** - Used to tag TV Shows using the Sickbeard database.
+**tvtag.pl** - Used to tag TV Shows using the Sickbeard database.
-**movietag-couchpotato.pl** - Used to tag Movies using the Couchpotato database as well as imdb.
+**movietag.pl** - Used to tag Movies using the Couchpotato database as well as imdb.
 **tagger.pl** - Used to tag either file type, currently using for tagging one-offs.
 **runtime_wrapper** - A wrapper for findem.pl that will only allow one instance of the script to be running at a time.